pythoninchemistry/ch40208/_sources/geometry_optimisation/geometry_optimisation.md

 In this simple case, our potential energy surface is just a one-dimensional function $U(r)$ that gives us the potential energy for any given internuclear separation $r$.
 The equilibrium geometry corresponds to the value of $r$ where $U(r)$ reaches its minimum.

-This concept of a potential energy surface generalises to more complex systems: for any molecular or crystal system, we can define a function $U(\left\{r\right\})$ that gives us the potential energy for any set of atomic positions $\left\{r\right\}$.
+This concept of a potential energy surface generalises to more complex systems.
+For any molecular or crystal system, we can define a function $U(\left\{r\right\})$ that gives us the potential energy for any set of atomic positions $\left\{r\right\}$.
 Our challenge then becomes:
 Given the ability to calculate $U(\left\{r\right\})$ for any set of atomic positions $\left\{r\right\}$, how can we algorithmically find the set of positions that minimises $U(\left\{r\right\})$?
 This is fundamentally a mathematical optimisation problem.
 However, it has several characteristics that make it particularly challenging:
 1. The function $U(\{r\})$ is typically not known analytically &mdash; we can only evaluate it at specified points.
 2. For all but the simplest systems, we are dealing with many dimensions ($3N-6$ internal coordinates for a molecule with $N$ atoms).
 3. The potential energy surface often has multiple local minima, making it crucial to distinguish between local and global minimum energy structures.

-For now we will only worry about point 1., and will return to points 2. and 3. later.
+For now, we will only focus on point 1 and return to points 2 and 3 later.